sajids12bd/Chickernel-build-workflow/README.md

     `default:` **[android13-5.15-lts](https://github.com/chickendrop89/device_xiaomi_unified-kernel/tree/android13-5.15-lts)**
 - 🔴 Use the latest clang prebuilts
-    - If enabled, will override the ACK manifest to use `main` branch of `clang` prebuilts
+    - If enabled, will override the ACK manifest to use upstream branch of `clang/host/linux-x86` prebuilts
-    - Select this strictly only if your custom kernel uses them
+    - On newer branches, select this strictly only if your `build.config.constants` uses the upstream clang toolchain.
-    - If you get the `clang: not found` error, try toggling this on/off

     `default:` yes
-- 🟡 Space-separated AnyKernel3 fork URL + (Optional) branch:
+- 🟡 Space-separated AnyKernel3 fork URL + (optional) branch:
-    - Custom URL leading to your AK3 fork, and optionally branch
+    - Git URL leading to your AK3 fork, and optionally branch
     - Used in post-build to package the kernel image(s)

     `default:` **[chickernel AK3 fork](https://github.com/chickendrop89/AnyKernel3)**